wannacfuture/Moderation-Event-Discord-Bot/README.md

 ## ❓ About

 Egglord is an open source, fully customizable Discord bot that is constantly growing.
-Also, you can join the official [Egglord Support Server](https://discord.gg/8g6zUQu) for all questions, suggestions, and assistance!
 It comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.

 If you liked this repository, feel free to leave a star ⭐ to help promote Egglord!